 Under the Children and Young Persons (Care and Protection) Act 1998 (NSW), a volunteer who suspects a child has suffered harm from abuse or neglect is required to report the matter to the Principal as soon as possible (within 24 hours) of becoming aware of the harm, or risk of harm.
-If the Principal is unavailable, then the report must be made to the Deputy Principal or Director of Human Resources and Compliance.
+If the Principal is unavailable, then the report must be made to the Assistant Principal.
 Volunteers who have reasonable grounds for suspecting a child has suffered mistreatment or that there is risk of significant harm, can lawfully make a report without fear of legal repercussion.